zwbx/DFM-Net/README.md

     The test maps will be saved to './resutls/'.

-- We provide test results of above datasets for DFM-Net and the big version DFM-Net*.
+- We provide testing results of above datasets for DFM-Net and the big version DFM-Net*.
 	[results of DFM-Net](https://pan.baidu.com/s/1e3iqZZHGjy2OAUxVwHhDeg) [code: 0ybv].
 	[results of DFM-Net*](https://pan.baidu.com/s/1kwp9Y8lbwnXhLgMuaVjgrA) [code: mho4].